kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/datadog.md

       exporters: [datadog] # exporter sending traces to directly to Datadog
 ```

-### Configure Tracetest to Use Lightstep as a Trace Data Store
+## Configure Tracetest to Use Lightstep as a Trace Data Store

-You also have to configure your Tracetest instance to expose an `otlp` endpoint to make it aware it will receive traces from the OpenTelemetry Collector.
+Configure your Tracetest instance to expose an `otlp` endpoint to make it aware it will receive traces from the OpenTelemetry Collector.
+This will expose Tracetest's trace receiver on port `21321`.

-### Web UI
+## Connect Tracetest to Datadog with the Web UI

 In the Web UI, open settings, and select Datadog.

 ![](../img/configure-datadog.png)

-### CLI
+## Connect Tracetest to Datadog with the CLI

 Or, if you prefer using the CLI, you can use this file config.